- Off road parking

 Mostly ground floor.
 Two bedrooms: 1 x double, 1 x mezzanine twin.
 Shower room with shower, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area.

 Electric underfloor heating.
-Electric oven and hob, microwave, fridge, freezer, dishwasher, washing machine, TV with Freeview, DVD, CD.
+Electric oven and hob, microwave, fridge, freezer, dishwasher, washing machine, TV with Freeview, DVD, CD, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Stairgate.
 Off road parking for 2 cars.
 Patio area to the side with furniture.
 Sorry, no pets and no smoking.
 Shops and pubs 1.5 miles.